UCLALibrary/LBS/README.md

 # Normally, build and run application
 # Leave off the -d to see output in console.
 docker-compose up --build -d
+# If rebuilding is not needed:
+docker-compose up -d
 ```

 2. Connect to the application